waggle-sensor/waggle/node_arch.md

 waggle_topic=/nodes/introduction, Waggle Architecture
 -->

+# Introduction and Design:

+Waggle is designed around the idea that sensor nodes can be smart and attentive — they can compute, they are cyber-physical systems .
+New algorithms can be dynamically loaded into Waggle.
+In-situ computation allows Waggle nodes to analyze incoming data, find key features, spawn specialized computation, or energize actuators.
+Hundreds or thousands of Waggle nodes form a distributed sensor supercomputer.

+Over the last several years, Single Board Computers (SBC) and System-on-a-Chip (SoC) platforms have become incredibly capable.
+Vendors are building fast, yet low-power CPUs with embedded memory management and interconnect support.
+Since Waggle is built on Linux, it is compatible with almost any lightweight computing board.
+We have have explored, tinkered, and benchmarked codes with the Raspberry Pi, the Beaglebone Black, the Intel Edison, the NVIDIA Tegra platform, and a couple types of ODROID.
+Currently, we are comfortable with the Linux toolchain, robustness, fault tolerance, security, speed, power consumption, size, and of course price of the ODROID-U3.
+Of course since all of the platforms can support Linux, with the sufficient effort, the Waggle software stack could be moved to other platforms.

 # Waggle Architecture:
 Waggle has a modular and scalable architecture.
 Waggle Nodes have several key components: